timewave-computer/valence-solana/docs/005-integration.md

     E --> H[Module Response]
 ```

-Session lifecycle events illustrate this pattern where the sessions module emits events that other modules listen for to update their relevant state.
+Session lifecycle events illustrate this pattern where the sessions:: module emits events that other modules listen for to update their relevant state.

 ### Pipeline Processing Pattern